 These would seem sensible areas that investors need to understand to develop a broad scope.
 But Bain challenges this, asking Investors to consider this at a more strategic level:

-- How much does the asset’s underlying technology platform play into value creation, both now and in the future?
+- How much does the asset’s underlying technology platform play into value creation now and in the future?

 - Are we investing in technology due diligence proportionate to the perceived value?

-- Do we have the experience—or know where to get it—to truly understand the technological nuances in this particular space and to develop unique insights?
+- Do we have the experience—or know where to get it—to truly understand the technical nuances in this particular space and to develop unique insights?

 - Is our tech diligence integrated with the broader commercial and financial due diligence effort, so the insights and recommended actions are consistent with where the value lies?